My name is Anton Zuiker.

-I’ve also worked at the Carolina Population Center on the MEASURE Evaluation project, the College of Agriculture and Life Sciences at N.C.
+I previously served as communications director for a decade in the Duke Department of Medicine, and I’ve worked at the Carolina Population Center on the MEASURE Evaluation project, the College of Agriculture and Life Sciences at N.C.
 State University, Northern Ohio Live magazine in Cleveland (I was the editor) and Hawaii Medical Service Association.

 I have a masters degree in medical journalism from the University of North Carolina at Chapel Hill, and a bachelor’s of arts in communications from John Carroll University.

 I am married to Erin Shaughnessy Zuiker, JD, MPH.
 I met Erin at John Carroll University, and when she mentioned she wanted to be a Peace Corps Volunteer, I fell madly in love with her.
 Twenty-eight years later, I’m just as smitten.
 Erin is a health care attorney.